zmgul/spotify-analysis/README.md

 In an era where personalization drives user engagement, this analysis highlights the power of target audience insights in shaping the future of music discovery and digital experiences.
 By leveraging basic user attributes such as age and gender, content recommendations can be made more strategic while the overall user experience becomes more meaningful and sustainable.
-**This lays the groundwork for more human-centered recommendation systems.**

 ---